 Agnieszka Kościańska received her PhD (2007) and habilitation (2015) in ethnology/cultural anthropology from the University of Warsaw, Poland.
-She is an associate professor at the Department of Ethnology and Cultural Anthropology, University of Warsaw and, in 2021 and 2022, Leverhulme Visiting Professor at Oxford School of Global and Area Studies.
+She is an associate professor at the Department of Ethnology and Cultural Anthropology, University of Warsaw.
 Her research interests include gender, sexuality, sexual violence, religion, and racism.
 She is the International co-Investigator in Gender Wars: East and South funded by Arts and Humanities Research Council.
 In 2020-2023 she was the Principal Investigator in Catholicising Reproduction, Reproducing Catholicism: Activist Practices and Intimate Negotiations in Poland, 1930-Present funded by the National Science Center Poland.
+In 2021 and 2022, she was Leverhulme Visiting Professor at Oxford School of Global and Area Studies.
 In the past, she was a visiting scholar at Harvard University (2010-2011, Marie Curie fellowship), the New School for Social Research (2006, Kosciuszko Foundation grant), the University of Copenhagen (2005, Danish Governmental scholarship), Edinburgh College of Art (2017, European Visiting Research Fellowship by the Caledonian Research Foundation and the Royal Society of Edinburgh) and a fellow at the Imre Kertész Kolleg Jena (2016, 2017-2018).